FrancisCrickInstitute/network_invsync/README.md

 >>> base64_bytes
 b'dXNlcm5hbWU6cGFzc3dvcmQ='
 ```

+- A YAML Configuration file is loaded *config.yaml* [3].
+It references the .yaml files in *network_inventory* folder.
+The file also defines the number of concurrent connections supported.

 - Where the *-s* (Post-to-Slack) CLI argument is passed, expectation is there is a *slack_network_auto.json* [5] file in *network_config* folder.
 This defines the OAUTH_TOKEN and CHANNEL required to post to your Slack environment.
 Expected format is: